bsmith89/strain-corr/doc/manuscript/manuscript.md

 ![
 **Figure S3: Threshold depth ratio and correlation score parameter search.**
-Mean performance across 97 hCom2 benchmark genomes at every combination of 11 correlation score thresholds (x-axis) and 7 depth ratio thresholds (y-axis).
+Median performance across 97 hCom2 benchmark genomes at every combination of 11 correlation score thresholds (x-axis) and 7 depth ratio thresholds (y-axis).
-Panels represent precision (A), recall (B), and F1 score (C).
+Panels represent median precision (A), recall (B), and F1 score (C).
-The maximum F1 score was achieved at a depth ratio threshold of 0.1 and correlation threshold of 0.35.
+The best performance (F1 score) was achieved at a depth ratio threshold of 0.1 and correlation threshold of 0.40.
-The selected thresholds---0.2 and 0.4, respectively---are slightly more conservative
-but decrease the mean F1 score negligably from 0.827 to 0.822.
+We used a slightly more conservative depth threshold of 0.2 throughout the rest of this work, which decreased the median F1 score negligably from 0.916 to 0.908.
 ](fig/thresh_sensitivity_figure.dpi200.png)